Bermuda Triangle: USS Cyclops

-The incident resulting in the single largest loss of life in the history of the US Navy not related to combat occurred when the collier Cyclops, carrying a full load of manganese ore and with one engine out of action, went missing without a trace with a crew of 309 sometime after March 4, 1918, after departing the island of Barbados.
+The incident resulting in the single largest loss of life in the history of the US Navy not related to combat occurred when the collier Cyclops, carrying a full load of manganese ore and with one engine out of action, went missing without a trace with a crew of 306 sometime after 4 March 1918, after departing the island of Barbados.
 Although there is no strong evidence for any single theory, many independent theories exist, some blaming storms, some capsizing, and some suggesting that wartime enemy activity was to blame for the loss.
 In addition, two of Cyclops's sister ships, Proteus and Nereus, were subsequently lost in the North Atlantic during World War II.
 Both ships were transporting heavy loads of metallic ore similar to that which was loaded on Cyclops during her fatal voyage.
 In all three cases structural failure due to overloading with a much denser cargo than designed is considered the most likely cause of sinking.

 Carroll A. Deering

-Carroll A. Deering, a five-masted schooner built in 1919, was found hard aground and abandoned at Diamond Shoals, near Cape Hatteras, North Carolina, on January 31, 1921.
+Carroll A. Deering, a five-masted schooner built in 1919, was found hard aground and abandoned at Diamond Shoals, near Cape Hatteras, North Carolina, on 31 January 1921.
 FBI investigation into the Deering scrutinized, then ruled out, multiple theories as to why and how the ship was abandoned, including piracy, domestic Communist sabotage and the involvement of rum-runners.

 Flight 19

-Flight 19 was a training flight of five TBM Avenger torpedo bombers that disappeared on December 5, 1945, while over the Atlantic.
+Flight 19 was a training flight of five TBM Avenger torpedo bombers that disappeared on 5 December 1945, while over the Atlantic.
 The squadron's flight plan was scheduled to take them due east from Fort Lauderdale for 141 mi, north for 73 mi, and then back over a final 140 mi leg to complete the exercise.
 The flight never returned to base.
 The disappearance was attributed by Navy investigators to navigational error leading to the aircraft running out of fuel.

 One of the search and rescue aircraft deployed to look for them, a PBM Mariner with a 13-man crew, also disappeared.
 A tanker off the coast of Florida reported seeing an explosion and observing a widespread oil slick when fruitlessly searching for survivors.
 The weather was becoming stormy by the end of the incident.
-According to contemporaneous sources the Mariner had a history of explosions due to vapour leaks when heavily loaded with fuel, as it might have been for a potentially long search-and-rescue operation.
+According to contemporaneous sources, the Mariner had a history of explosions due to vapor leaks when heavily loaded with fuel, as it might have been for a potentially long search-and-rescue operation.

 Star Tiger and Star Ariel

-G-AHNP Star Tiger disappeared on January 30, 1948, on a flight from the Azores to Bermuda; G-AGRE Star Ariel disappeared on January 17, 1949, on a flight from Bermuda to Kingston, Jamaica.
+G-AHNP Star Tiger disappeared on 30 January 1948, on a flight from the Azores to Bermuda; G-AGRE Star Ariel disappeared on 17 January 1949, on a flight from Bermuda to Kingston, Jamaica.
 Both were Avro Tudor IV passenger aircraft operated by British South American Airways.
 Both planes were operating at the very limits of their range and the slightest error or fault in the equipment could keep them from reaching the small island.